hooiv/weather-app-fullstack/README.md

-# Full Stack Weather App - AI Engineer Intern Assessment
+# Full Stack Weather App

-This project is a full-stack weather application built for the PM Accelerator AI Engineer Intern technical assessment.
+This project is a full-stack weather application .
 It allows users to get current weather information by location (city/postal code + optional country) or geolocation, view 5-day forecasts, optionally save searches with a date range, view search history, see related integrations (Maps, YouTube links), and export search history.

-**Submitted By:** ADITYA CHAUHAN

 ---

 ## Features

-### Frontend (Tech Assessment #1)
+### Frontend

 *   **Location Input:** Enter location by City Name or Zip/Postal Code.
 *   **Optional Country Selection:** Includes a dropdown to select the country, improving postal code geocoding accuracy.